 Your Internal Pages

 Optimizing internal pages can make a big difference in your overall rankings.
-This includes interlinking your pages using random keywords; be sure to emphasize your brand name.
-This is important if your planning to design an e-commerce website.
+This includes interlinking your pages using random keywords; emphasize your brand name.
+This is important if you are planning to design an e-commerce website.

 The number of internal links to a page indicates its importance relative to other pages on the site.
 According to Brian Dean’s Googles 200 Ranking Factors

 Be careful when doing this so you’re not creating broken internal links.

 Remember, Off-Page SEO is the activities that you and others do away from your website, like asking another website owner if you can write a guest post for the blog on their website.
 And they will ask you if they can write a post for your blog.

 Backlinks are a well-known ranking factor; if a page has many external links pointing to it, its authority grows, and Google promotes it in the search results.

 In January 2022, Google processed 12.1 million search queries!
 That is a lot of searches!
 And this is why backlinks are the number one ranking factor.